Parallel training with Kubeflow MIG

 Minimum requirements

-- GPU pipeline node pool configuration required
+instances - GPU pipeline node pool: Must be configured

 Getting started